-FramesDirect.com is the premium online sunglasses store for educated, upscale eyewear consumers globally.
-Unlike overpriced brick-and-mortar retailers and online competitors who focus on discounts, FramesDirect.com delivers high-quality designer sunglasses and a superb customer service experience, but at reasonable online prices.
+All types of sunglasses online at your fingertips.
+FramesDirect.com is the premium online sunglasses store for educated, upscale consumers globally.
+Unlike overpriced brick-and-mortar retailers and online competitors who focus on discounts, FramesDirect.com delivers the best quality high end sunglasses and a superb customer service experience, but at reasonable online prices.

-What makes FramesDirect.com different?
+What are the best sunglasses?
 Quality is our number one concern, especially when it comes to sunglasses, which are so vital to eye health.
-FramesDirect.com only sells designer sunwear, offering the largest selection of premium sunglasses available online.
+FramesDirect.com only sells designer sunwear, offering the largest selection of premium products available online.

 As a company founded by eye doctors, FramesDirect.com was the first and remains the only online eyewear retailer that is staffed by certified opticians.
 In fact, the customer service phone center is staffed entirely by expert opticians, who are available to answer your questions 6 days a week.